Kasuporo/search-engine/README.md

 # Viperidae

-Viperidae [vī′per·ə‚dē] is a small scale text and web search engine, designed for accurately searching serveral text files and web pages.
+Viperidae [vī′per·ə‚dē] is a small scale text and web search engine, designed for accurately searching serveral web pages (it doesn't, but it's the thought that counts).
 Created for my Year 12 Major Project with HTML/CSS and Python.

 ## Localhost user guide